hotspotbilling/Chillispot-Device/README.md

-# Chillispot-Device
+# Chillispot Device

-This Devices is to allow using Chillispot with Radius Mysql
+This Devices is to allow using Chillispot with Radius Mysql in the PHPNuxBill